• Skip to main content

 Fig: SWOT Analysis Matrix

-McKinsey 7s can help you with the following gap analysis purpose:
+McKinsey 7s can help you with the following gap analysis purposes:

 • To help you understand the gaps that are evident and that may appear